 - Lumps of tissue in abdomen

-Both types of mesothelioma can be very painful and lead to a number of undesirable symptoms.
-Pleural mesothelioma can cause breathlessness, coughing and chest pain.
-It can also lead to pleural effusion where lubricating fluid in the lungs becomes trapped between the inner and outer layers of the pleura.
-Peritoneal mesothelioma can lead to abdominal pain, bowel problems and it swelling in the abdomen.
+Both types of mesothelioma can be very painful and lead to several undesirable symptoms.
+Pleural mesothelioma can cause breathlessness, coughing, and chest pain.
+It can also lead to pleural effusion, where lubricating fluid in the lungs becomes trapped between the inner and outer layers of the pleura.
+Peritoneal mesothelioma can lead to abdominal pain, bowel problems, and it's swelling in the abdomen.

 Almost every case of mesothelioma is caused by exposure to asbestos.
-In the past asbestos was a very popular construction material.
-However, as people became more knowledgeable they learnt about the dangers associated with this material.
-In particular they discovered that the very fine fibers that make up asbestos are easily released when the material is handled.
+In the past, asbestos was a very popular construction material.
+However, as people became more knowledgeable, they learned about the dangers associated with this material.
+In particular, they discovered that the very fine fibers that make up asbestos are easily released when the material is handled.

 Not all of these are deadly, but they all result in health damage and even damage to the quality of the patient's life.
 Most of these diseases can be predicted and treated during the time of asbestos exposure.
 Normally, your exposure to the dust and fibers of asbestos does not cause disease immediately.
 However, you need to protect yourself from being exposed just to make sure that you will not develop a medical condition related with the mineral.

 When the fibers of asbestos are viewed through a microscope, they appear sharp.
 If they get inside your body, they will destroy your tissues.
 It has been said that all levels of asbestos exposure are harmful to the body.
-This is due to the fact that just one fiber can bring severe harm.
+This is because just one fiber can bring severe harm.
 The risk is greatest when you are constantly exposed to it.
 Medical experts say that the only way for you to hinder the development of asbestos-related health problems is to keep yourself from being exposed to its fibers.

-Epidemiological studies suggest that asbestos is one of the primary reasons for lung cancer-related deaths.
+Epidemiological studies suggest that asbestos is one of the primary reasons for lung cancer related deaths.
 On the other hand, there are times when a specialist finds it hard to determine the cause of lung cancer.
 This is especially true when the patient smokes a lot.
-It has been discovered that exposure to asbestos, paired with smoking, increases the likely of developing lung cancer.
-Other types of asbestos-related cancer are larynx cancer; stomach cancer; and cancer to the rectum, colon, and ovaries.
+It has been discovered that exposure to asbestos, paired with smoking, increases the likelihood of developing lung cancer.
+Other types of asbestos-related cancer are larynx cancer; stomach cancer; and cancer of the rectum, colon, and ovaries.

 This is a type of pneumoconiosis.
 Asbestosis is the general reference for the damage occurring to the interior of your lung as a result of asbestos dust inhalation.
-Your lung is comprised of several alveoli where carbon dioxide and oxygen are transported to and from your blood.
+Your lung consists of several alveoli, where carbon dioxide and oxygen are transported to and from your blood.
 When asbestos dust gets inside your lung, the walls of your alveoli are damaged.

 These refer to the local scarring or thickening of the membrane lining your lungs.
 Although this type of illness is not that severe, it can be painful and discomforting.
 It can act as a precursor to another type of asbestos-related disease.